revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/RDS.md

 ---

-28. Is it possible to access my Amazon RDS database from outside of AWS?
+28. Is it possible to access an Amazon RDS database from outside of AWS?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)